Researching Potential Employers

 Researching Judicial Clerkships

 Information for Moritz students interested in judicial clerkships is available and contains information about application procedures, checklists, and deadlines for applying to federal judges.
 For off-cycle judicial clerkship postings, go to the Federal Law Clerk Information System web site.
 The site can be searched by circuit and by latest positions posted.
 It includes positions for judges, magistrate judges and bankruptcy judges.
 You can also monitor judicial nominations, where you can find the names of individuals nominated and not yet confirmed to whom you can send materials in advance of confirmation.
 Note that not all judges are confirmed and many will not actually conduct interview until confirmed.
 Others may interview in advance of confirmation and make contingent offers.
-The University of Michigan maintains an on-line database of judicial nominations and current status.

 Don’t overlook state judicial clerkships as potential employers.
 State clerkships are an effective way to relocate and are often a springboard to private practice in another state.
 Note that many state clerkships deadlines fall in the summer between second and third years of law school.
 Moritz subscribes to the Vermont Guide to State Judicial Clerkships.
 To access the state-by-state guide, click on “Career Opportunities” then click on “Judicial Clerkship Guide,” then click on “Access the Guide,” then click on “Complete Guide or a Specific State.”
 Enter the username and the password.